oospakooysa/period-doubling/_posts/2025-09-29-deep-dive-period-doubling.md

 | Fixed period, independent of amplitude     | Harmonics and distortions possible           |

 **Key difference:**
-- **Linear oscillator** → guaranteed predictability, sinusoidal motion, frequency independent of amplitude.
+- **Linear oscillator:** Predictable, sinusoidal motion; frequency independent of amplitude.
-- **Nonlinear oscillator** → amplitude-dependent frequency, distorted oscillations, and the possibility of bifurcations and chaos.
+- **Nonlinear oscillator:** Amplitude-dependent frequency, distorted oscillations, and the possibility of bifurcations and chaos.

 Linearity guarantees *predictability and simplicity*.
-Nonlinearity breaks this, opening the door to richer — and potentially chaotic — behaviour.
+Nonlinearity breaks this — opening the door to richer, amplitude-sensitive, and potentially chaotic behaviour.

 ---
 <!---